 Poverty is deep and widespread in Bangladesh and it is made worse by the exploitation of women and girls, and the impacts of extreme weather like cyclones and hurricanes.

-Bangladesh is already extremely badly affected by climate change.
+Bangladesh is very badly affected by climate change.
 In 2014, 150,000 people’s homes were completely destroyed by flash floods.
 Cylones and storms are getting bigger and coming faster and women and children are most at risk.